APCSPrinciples/LED_SOS/README.md

 - 1 330Ω ("Ohm") resistor (NOT the 10KΩ resistor, see picture below)
 - 2 jumper wires (the color doesn't matter, but you may find it convienant to use the same colors in the wiring diagram below)
 ![](SOSblink2.png)
 Connect the parts as shown below.
-Note that the direction of the resistor and jumper wires doesn't matter, but the LED must be connected so that the flat side with the shorter lead is connected to ground.
+Note that the direction of the resistor and jumper wires doesn't matter, but the LED must be connected so that the flat side with the shorter lead is connected to ground (labeled **GND** on the Arduino board).
 The longer lead of the LED should be connected to the resistor and the resistor should connect to pin 13.
 ![](SOSblink3.png)
 You can test your circuit by moving the jumper wire from pin 13 on the Arduino to the the 5V POWER pin.
 If the LED lights up you have built the circuit correctly.
 If the LED is dimly lit, check to make sure you used the correct resistor.